 - At Rutgers University in New Jersey, researchers led by Rong Di’s plant genetics lab isolated three genes in grapes that appear to allow powdery mildew spores to attach and attack wine grapes, particularly chardonnay.
 The lab is using the CRISPR/Cas9 technique, which precisely edits and splices out areas where a gene may exist, or can precisely add a gene or new gene domain.
 This technique could shut down the functions of genes that can make an attack powdery mildew easier.

-- Last summer, Isak Pretorius, Vice Chancellor of Macquarie University in Australia and a specialist in plant and wine biotechnology, wrote a review of the yeast that sparks wine fermentation, Saccharomyces cerevisiae.
+- In the summer of 2016, Isak Pretorius, Vice Chancellor of Macquarie University in Australia and a specialist in plant and wine biotechnology, wrote a review of the yeast that sparks wine fermentation, Saccharomyces cerevisiae.
 The yeast was the first organism to function with a completely synthetic chromosome.
 This year, wine yeast was engineered to express a synthetic metabolic pathway to synthesize a raspberry ketone aroma, 4-[4-hydroxyphenyl]butan-2-one.
 Other synthetic pathways could create vanillin (part of oak-aged red wines), and resveratrol, a molecule in red wines believed to have inflammation-fighting and other health-promoting traits (though suitably large clinical trials have yet to confirm these).

 - A genetic engineering effort showed techniques that could increase levels of resveratrol, a compound in red wine at last tentatively linked to certain health effects, and also to reduce or even eliminate the hangover effects from drinking wine.
 Researchers from the University of Illinois at Urbana-Champaign used a RNA-guided Cas9 nuclease (which is close to but not exactly like the CRISPR-Cas9 method) to cut multiple copies of a gene in yeast, which allowed them to block certain pathways that either led to hangovers, or restricted resveratrol production.
 Yeasts, being polyploid (having many copies of a gene) had been very difficult to edit in this way because of these multiple copies of genes.